codergon/Paletti/README.md

 </div>

 Paletti is an intuitive app designed to help you capture and save the colors around you.
-By simply scanning your surroundings, Paletti allows you to instantly view and save the colors you discover, along with their corresponding names, hex codes, and locations.
+By simply scanning your surroundings, Paletti allows you to instantly view and save the colors you discover, along with their corresponding names and hex codes.
 Whether you're a designer or just love colors, Paletti is the perfect tool for exploring the world of color.

 ### Features

-- Scan your surroundings to save colors around you.
+- Scan your surroundings to curate palettes from colors around you.
-- View color names, hex codes, and locations of your saved items.
-- Get color palettes from your favorite images.
+- Generate palettes from your saved images.
-- Customize color palettes with various shades and tones.
-- Share color palettes with others through your social media and messaging apps.
+- Organize colors by creating multiple palettes
-- Sync your saved color data across devices by signing in.
+- Sync your palette collection across all your devices using your iCloud account.
-- Capture and save screenshots of your color collection.
+- Capture and save screenshots of your palettes and palette collection.
+- Share color collection with others on various social media and messaging apps.
 - Access Paletti's features through a simple and intuitive interface.

 ## Try it!